openemr/openemr/interface/forms/questionnaire_assessments/lforms/README.md

 1. Run `npm run test:e2e:prepare` to copy necessary files in places for the tests and to update the web driver.

-1. Run `npm run test:e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+1. Run `npm run test:e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io/).
    The e2e tests is configured to use Chrome.
-If Chrome has been updated, run `npm run update-webdriver` to update the Chrome web driver.

 ## <a id="using">Using the LHC-Forms Web Component</a>
 There are several script files to load.
 If you are building this, these files will be